jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 ---

 For accessibility, textareas only resize vertically by default.
+By default a user could by accident make a `<textarea>` overflow the viewport horizontally.
+Differences in motor skills could make it particularly unpredictable for some users.

 ```css
 textarea {